ItsJustJim33Code/BattleShips-Mini/README.md

   - No issues found
 - CSS3 Validator
   - 1 issue present due to using external stylesheet i.e Google Fonts
+- JSHint
+  - No code issues found except advisories such as;
+  -	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
+  - 'arrow function syntax (=>)' is only available in ES6 (use 'esversion: 6').
+  -	'const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
+  - 'template literal syntax' is only available in ES6 (use 'esversion: 6').

 #### Game Page Lighthouse